pivotal-casebook/fixture_builder/README.markdown

  * skip_tables: array of table names to skip building fixtures
  * select_sql: sql string to use for select
  * delete_sql: sql string to use for deletes
+ * dump_empty_fixtures: boolean to determine whether or not to dump empty tables to fixtures

 By default these are set as: